Mission Bay Beaches

 - Glass containers of any kind are not allowed in the park.

-- Dogs are allowed on Fiesta Island off leash at any time.
-In the summer, access to Fiesta Island after 10 p.m. is limited to pedestrians because the gate at the entrance to Fiesta Island is closed overnight.
-Dogs are allowed in the park on leash anywhere in Mission Bay Park before 9 a.m. and after 6 p.m.
+- Dogs are allowed off-leash on Fiesta Island at any time.
+In the summer, access to Fiesta Island after 10 p.m. is limited to pedestrians because the gate at the entrance is closed overnight.
+Dogs are allowed on-leash anywhere in Mission Bay Park before 9 a.m. and after 6 p.m.
 Dogs are prohibited from being in the park between the hours of 9 a.m. and 6 p.m.
-City Park Rangers and park users ask that dog owners pick up after their dogs, and "leave only paw prints behind."
+Dog owners must pick up after their dogs and "leave only paw prints behind."

 Directions